ryman1/keeweb-wiki/FAQ.md

 A: You can [either open a feature request](https://github.com/keeweb/keeweb/issues/new?title=[Feature%20request]%20) or submit a pull request with it.

 Q: Will you implement it if I donate?
-A: Donation is a way to say "thank you", it does not imply any type of service contract.
+A: Donation is a way to say “thank you”, it does not imply any type of service contract.